-I’m a freelance documentary filmmaker, and live in London with my wife Kate, our son Finn and our dogs Eddie and Shelby.
+I’m a freelance documentary filmmaker, and live in Brighton, England with my wife Kate Lindsey, our son Finn and our dogs Eddie and Shelby.
 I’ve won over a dozen awards for my work in areas of conflict, including an Emmy, two BAFTAs, an RTS, a Grierson and the Foreign Press Association award for Journalist of the year.

 I studied English Literature at Durham University, and briefly worked in the theatre before starting out as a researcher and Assistant Producer of documentaries, working with directors including Rebecca Frayn, James Runcie, Ian Macmillan and Susannah White on a variety of documentary singles and series for Channel 4 and the BBC.

 In 1999, I was commissioned to direct my first film for Alt: TV, Channel 4’s fledgling strand for new directors (now called First Cut).
 The resulting film, Four Weeks to Find a Girlfriend was a gruesomely personal journey into the horrors of modern dating, and was shortlisted for a BAFTA (Best New Director, Factual) and nominated for a Grierson Award (Best Newcomer).

 Since then, I've made single films for Channel 4, the BBC and Sky1, including four documentaries for Channel 4’s flagship series Cutting Edge (including Confessions of a Traffic Warden and A Very British Storm Junkie ), as well as a number of a critically acclaimed single films (including Abused: The Untold Story, My Child The Rioter, Mum and Dad are Splitting Up and The Teaboy of Gaza for the BBC, Syria: Across The Lines and Battle Hospital for C4, and Ben: Diary of a Heroin Addict for Sky1).
 I also co-directed Rory Stewart's BAFTA-winning two part series on the history of foreign interventions in Afghanistan.